* This is the Consumer Version. *

 Intestinal contents are liquid when they reach the large intestine but are normally solid by the time they reach the rectum as stool.
-The many bacteria that inhabit the large intestine can further digest some material, creating gas.
-Bacteria in the large intestine also make some important substances, such as vitamin K, which plays an important role in blood clotting.
-These bacteria are necessary for healthy intestinal function, and some diseases and antibiotics can upset the balance among the different types of bacteria in the large intestine.
-The result is irritation that leads to the secretion of mucus and water, causing diarrhea.
+The many bacteria that inhabit the large intestine can further digest some material, creating gas (see Gas).
+Bacteria in the large intestine also make some important substances, such as vitamin K (see Vitamin K), which plays an important role in blood clotting.
+These bacteria are necessary for healthy intestinal function, and some diseases and antibiotics can upset the balance between the different types of bacteria in the large intestine.
+The result is irritation that leads to the secretion of mucus and water, causing diarrhea (see Diarrhea in Adults).